 Tenure-Clock Extensions for Faculty for FMLA and Other Reasons - Policies are in place for a tenure-track faculty member to request the extension of a period of appointment and probationary period as follows:

-NOTE: This document is a ‘work-in-process’ and is intended to serve as a resource for all OSU employees, although some references are applicable to faculty only.
-The COACHE Working Group welcomes comments on this document and/or suggestions of other resources that would be useful to include on this site.
-Please email input to firstname.lastname@example.org.
+NOTE: This document is a ‘work-in-process’ and is intended to serve as a resource for all OSU employees, although some references are applicable only to faculty.
+The Provost’s Office and COACHE Working Group welcome comments on this document and/or suggestions of other resources that would be useful to include on this site.
+Please email suggestions to email@example.com.